-Mr. Wilmers serves as M&T's Chairman of the Board and Chief Executive Officer.
-He has held the post of Chief Executive Officer for more than 30 years, and also served as Chairman of the Board for most of those years.
-In light of Mr. Wilmers' significant leadership tenure with the organization, the Board believes that this is an appropriate structure for leadership of the Board of Directors because it fosters effective decision-making and clear accountability.
+Mr. Jones was elected as M&T's Chairman of the Board and appointed Chief Executive Officer on December 20, 2017, following the death of Robert G. Wilmers who had held those posts for more than 30 years.
+Mr. Jones has been an employee of M&T for over 25 years and has been a member of executive management for 13 years.
+The Board believes that in light of Mr. Jones' significant broad-based experience with M&T, his leadership tenure with the organization, and his close working relationship with Mr. Wilmers, that the same leadership structure is appropriate for the Board of Directors as it fosters effective decision-making and clear accountability.
 The Board adheres to the Corporate Governance Standards on this topic and annually elects a non-executive Vice Chairman of the Board of Directors who performs the duties of lead independent director.
-Mr. Brady has served as the lead independent director since June 15, 2015.
+Mr. Brady has served as the lead independent director since June 2015.
 The lead independent director presides over the executive sessions of the non-management directors.